About the course

 The Centre for Doctoral Training is based in the Oxford Big Data Institute (BDI), a new purpose-built 7500 square-metre building at the heart of the University's biomedical campus, with dedicated teaching space for classes, workshops, group exercises, and presentations, as well as study space for students during their first year.
 The Institute has many large and small meeting rooms, a large café, and an open, furnished atrium, affording space for formal and informal interaction with research groups, other programmes, and partner organisations.

-Students will have access to a secure research computing infrastructure with 6500 high-memory cores, dedicated GPU resource to support deep learning and image processing, and 13PB of storage.
-The infrastructure supports containerised processing, and students will be able to push their own applications to cloud infrastructure provided by partner organisations.
+Students will have access to a secure research computing infrastructure that supports containerised processing, and students will be able to push their own applications to cloud infrastructure provided by partner organisations.
 There is central support for common applications and services, including a JupyterHub server for Jupyter notebooks.

 The BDI hosts the clinical informatics and big data activity of the National Institute for Health Research (NIHR) Oxford Biomedical Research Centre (BRC), a substantial programme (£114m) of translational research, delivered by the University in partnership with Oxford University Hospitals (OUH) NHS Foundation Trust (FT).
 This activity includes the development of a secure data warehousing and analytics infrastructure - a ‘research platform’ - to support the large-scale re-use of routinely-collected clinical data for research purposes.